Freedom First Party

 "We have but to wait.
 Then their citizens will come, the light from our flag their choice." - Valerinn Hammond, Year 32

 Expecting to run unopposed, Neill's rule came to an end when Hammond won the Third Election on a write-in option.
-Years of Neill excess left the Party in tatters and Hammond's promises of redemption and glory resonated with voters.
+Years of Neill's excesses left the Party in tatters and Hammond's promises of redemption and glory resonated with voters.
 The new Sovereign was a focused student of history, employing all of Neill's methods and deepening their scope and effectiveness.
 On the night of Neill's fall, Hammond deposed all prior government and military officials in favor of her own.
 Neill was arrested, tried, and executed within a week for crimes against the State, including failure to uphold the Constitution.

 A permanent Agency of State Reformation was designed to support constant surveillance and put down any insurrections.
 The Sovereign championed covert programs and research, both of which were heavily implemented in the medical and scientific fields.

-Brown - Party occupied territory
+Yellow - Party occupied territory

 Green - Under Appeasement Accords